softindex/datakernel/cloud-dataflow/README.md

 * User can define custom predicates, mapping functions, reducers to be executed on datasets.
 * Nodes in a data graph have inputs and outputs which are identified by a unique StreamId.
 This allows inter-partition data computation.
-* Since nodes are stateless by itself, computation is similar to passing data items through a pipeline, applying certain operations during the process.
+* Since nodes are stateless by themselves, computation is similar to passing data items through a pipeline, applying certain operations during the process.